rotexsoft/file-renderer/README.md

 >Enabling escaping via the constructor, is a neat way to enforce escaping of specified view data variables in subsequent calls to the **render*()** methods without having to pass the escape paremeters each subsequent time any of the **render*()** methods is called.
-This is kind of a way to enable **auto-escaping** on an instance of the Renderer class.
+This is how to enable **auto-escaping** on an instance of the Renderer class.
 You just have to make sure that the escaping parameters are set in a way that makes the most sense for the view(s) you are trying to render.